rh-mobb/rosa-cilium-eni-mode/QUICKSTART.md

 # ROSA HCP Cluster with Routable Pod CIDR - Quick Start

-This guide shows you how to quickly deploy a ROSA HCP cluster with Cilium CNI for directly routable pod IPs.
+This guide shows you how to quickly deploy a ROSA HCP cluster with Cilium CNI in AWS ENI mode for directly routable pod IPs.

 ## Prerequisites